deftio/simple-py-crawlbot/README.md

 ## Overview

-This is a simple python web crawler which attempts to crawl all the pages of a given url using beautiful soup library and selenium.
+This is a collection of Python tools for web crawling, content extraction, and document processing.
+The main tools include:

+GUI/API version
+- **SPyCrawl**: A web-based interface for crawling websites and processing documents and api

+Separate Command Line Tools
+- **crawler.py**: A command-line web crawler using BeautifulSoup and Selenium
+- **clean-and-strip.py**: Tools for cleaning HTML and converting between formats
+- **merge-docs-into-pdf**: Tools for merging multiple document types into PDFs (or separately)

-It captures each page's HTML content, saves it locally, and provides a JSON summary of the crawled pages.
-The tool is intended for use in testing and validating site content and structure.
+Each tool captures HTML content, saves it locally, and provides various output formats.
+These tools are intended for testing and validating site content and structure.

 📚 **[Comprehensive documentation available in the docs folder](/docs/user-guide.md)**

 ### Note:
-This is meant to be a simple crawler - if the site you wish to crawl has complex javascript it may not work.
+These tools are meant to be simple - if the site you wish to crawl has complex javascript it may not work.
 Also please be responsible in crawling sites as it can take much site bandwidth and respect appropriate copyrights and other information.

 The crawler will not attempt to handle logins or firewalls.